 The City of Raleigh entered into a memorandum of agreement (MOA) with the Department of Environment and Natural Resources (DENR) that outlines how the SCI Management Plan document will be used, the time period during which it can be cited in individual EAs and EISs, and under what circumstances it must be updated more frequently.
 In the process of developing the MOA, it was agreed that the Towns of Wendell and Zebulon did not have adequate management of SCI and that documentation of adequate SCI management would be developed through other on-going environmental documents.
 This information has been included in the MOA.

 In 2006 the City of Raleigh finalized its last utility merger agreement with each of the towns in eastern Wake County.
 Under each individual agreement, the City of Raleigh has committed to providing safe and reliable water and wastewater services to each of these towns.
 Therefore the Study Area for the SCI Management Plan document consists of the existing land area of the City of Raleigh and the Towns of Garner, Knightdale, Rolesville, Wake Forest, Wendell, and Zebulon.
 The Study Area also includes each municipality's extra-territorial jurisdiction and urban service area.
 The Study Area covers approximately 428 square miles, all lying in the Neuse River Basin subdivided into 10 different watersheds.

-To view the City of Raleigh Secondary and Cumulative Impact Management Plan, please click on the links below for the various sections of the plan and their respective contents.
+View the City of Raleigh Secondary and Cumulative Impact Management Plan and the various sections of the plan and their respective contents:

 SCI Management Plan